-The support of media was key for the success of #OAFICONGRESS18, many thanks to everyone for making visible the situation of patients with osteoarthritis: Press Clipping
+The support of the media was key for the success of #OAFICONGRESS18; many thanks to everyone for making visible the situation of patients with osteoarthritis: Press Clipping

 The osteoarthritis is a degenerative joint disease which affects cartilage, bone and soft tissues of the joint.
 Globally, it is estimated that 300 million people suffer from it and in Spain, the figure stands at 7 million patients.
-Studies state that the pathology will become the fourth cause of disability by 2020 due to population aging.
+Studies state that the pathology will become the fourth cause of disability by 2020 due to the ageing of the population.

 The number of people affected has increased in the last 30 years.
 According to the President of OAFI, Dr. Josep Vergés, “the impact of arthritis is growing at an alarming rate, the number of patients has doubled in the past 30 years.
-We are assisting to a tsunami since risk factors are more and more present and include the aging of the population, obesity and the practice of not appropriate sports.
-Also, fashion sports such as running or soccer, which are healthy, must be accompanied by a prior preparation to avoids the cartilage lesions.
-There are also concerns about the impact of the disease on patients who are not aware of their pathological condition because they have no pain; asymptomatic patients could, indeed, reach a 30% of the total population.
+We are facing a tsunami since risk factors are more and more present and include the ageing of the population, obesity and inappropriate sports practice.
+Also, fashion sports such as running or football, which are healthy, must be accompanied by a prior preparation to avoid cartilage injuries.
+There are also concerns about the impact of the disease on patients who are not aware of their pathological condition because they have no pain; asymptomatic patients could, indeed, reach 30% of the total population.